-Requirement OCT-012: The AM Tracking Tone shall be a sinusoid with selectable, via software command, 40 kHz and 50 kHz frequencies.
+Requirement OCT-012: The AM Tracking Tone shall be a sinusoid with selectable, via software command, 40 kHz and 50 kHz frequencies with a modulation frequency accuracy of at least 500 ppm.

 Requirement OCT-013: The OCT shall reference the amplitude of the transmitted signal to the minimum and maximum amplitude of the transmitted signal to the Modulation Index (MI).